planetlabs/notebooks/jupyter-notebooks/forest-monitoring/README.md

 very promising.
 With some clean up, we could have a pretty cut and dry change classification.
 Classification of forest/non-forest regions was better with mosaics than PSOrthoTiles.
 This is likely due to haze in the PSOrthoTiles that isn't identified in the UDM.
+Unfortunately, UDM2 did not pick up the haze in the few available images with UDM2, so classification quality was not improved.
-Mosaic pre-processing removes the inconsistencies due to haze and other factors.
+Mosaic pre-processing removes the inconsistencies due to haze and other factors, which did improve classification quality.

 ## Techniques Demonstrated